 - Simple “clickable buttons” to product pages

-B2C: The end-user does not have much to invest when making a purchase online.
-Their decision is self-driven without being answerable to anyone.
-Customer service is essential in B2C eCommerce as well, but here the queries are limited and get solved in a matter of minutes.
+The B2C customer tends to spend less than a B2B customer as the order’s volume is a differentiating factor.
+Their decision is self-driven without them being answerable for it.
+Customer service is essential for both B2B and B2C, but for the latter, queries are limited and get solved in a matter of minutes.

 - A 24/7 customer support to answer the common queries

 - A post-sales system that handles the returns/complaints/exchanges